co1emi11er2/TapeMeasure.jl/docs/src/index.md

 # TapeMeasure.jl

 TapeMeasure.jl is a Julia package for handling physical dimensions and units in scientific computing.
-It provides a robust framework for defining, converting, and manipulating dimensions, ensuring that calculations are dimensionally consistent.
+It provides a robust framework for defining, converting, and manipulating dimensions.

 ## Installation